shanusaras/shanusaras/README.md

 <!--<h2> Hi there! 👋 i'm Saraswathi.</h2> -->

-I'm a data Scientist and AI enthusiast who aspires to find meaningful solutions from data, finding in-depth trends and solving business problems.
+I'm a data Scientist who aspires to find meaningful solutions from data, finding in-depth trends and solving business problems.

+Now, open to some really thrilling projects on AI👩‍💻

 <h3>  💻 &nbsp; More About Me </h3>